andrew0/SiriusXM/README.md

 ### Authentication

+Authentication is expected in the environment variables `SXM_USERNAME` and `SXM_PASSWORD`.

-Authentication is set in an `sxmlogin.cred` file that you create in the root directory in this format:
+To automatically set authentication, in an `sxmlogin.cred` file that you create in the root directory, use  this format:

 ```
 SXM_USERNAME=siriusxmusername
 SXM_PASSWORD=siriusxmpassword
 ```

-and added to your environment variables: `source sxmlogin.cred`
+and add them to your environment variables: `source sxmlogin.cred`

 ### Usage